Staying Engaged

 Radios and Playlists

 - Music has proven to be a powerful therapeutic tool in enhancing the well-being of individuals living with dementia.
 Care Partner Radio is an online station for individuals with dementia.
-The online station has a range of free 24/7 relaxing music and virtual experiences that can be viewed on their YouTube channel here.

 - BBC Music Memories provides an easy method for creating/saving a music playlist to Spotify.